-Aung San Suu Kyi cancels trip to UN amid growing Rohingya crisis
+Suu Kyi skips UN General Assembly amid criticism over Rohingya

 - At least 370,000 people have now fled Myanmar after violence escalated

-(CNN)Myanmar's de facto leader, State Counsellor Aung San Suu Kyi, has canceled a trip to the United Nations in September amid a spiraling crisis inside the country's Rakhine state.
+(CNN)Myanmar's de facto leader, State Counsellor Aung San Suu Kyi, has canceled a trip to the United Nations General Assembly in September amid a spiraling crisis inside the country's Rakhine state.

 A spokesman for the Presidential office said she had called off her trip for two reasons.